thomatrixting/okendo_virtual_assistant/README.md

 - **Offline functionality**
 - **Voice and text-based interactions**

-## Quik example
+## Quick example

-One of the main functionalities of OVA is that i can answers question directly from terminal, and it will answere in less that 15 seconds, to use it is only needed to type 'amfq' or 'ova amfq':
+One of the main functionalities of OVA is that it can answer a question directly from terminal in less that 15 seconds.
+To use it, you only needed to type 'amfq' or 'ova amfq':

 > to remeber amfq stads for: Answer My Fun Question